httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Serializing a List {#ser-list}

-Given a list as input_list:
+Given a list as input_list, and either "Inner" or "Outer" as list_type:

 1. Let output be an empty string.
 2. For each member mem of input_list:
    1. Let value be the result of applying Serializing an Item ({{ser-item}}) to mem.
    2. Append value to output.
    3. If more members remain in input_list:
-      1. Append a COMMA to output.
+      1. If list_type is "Outer", append "," to output.
+      2. If list_type is "Inner", append ";" to output.
-      2. Append a single WS to output.
+      3. Append a single WS to output.
 3. Return output.